moosetechnology/LabelContractor/README.md

 8- LbCRemoveSuffixStrategy: allows you to remove a substring(s) which is the suffix of the string that you want to reduce.

--> on the following visualization(left picture) we removed { 'Storage'.
+-> on the following visualization we remove { 'Storage'.
 'Moose'.
 'Bag'.
 'Array'. 'set' } from labels

 -> on the spec list(right picture) we removed { 'Test' }